Space Maintainers for Children in Ottawa

 General Anesthesia

 Complete, peaceful sleep with zero awareness or memory of the procedure.
 Administered by board-certified medical anesthesiologists (Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC).
 Best for severe dental anxiety, very young children, special needs patients, or when extensive treatment is needed.
-Hospital-grade safety protocols right in our dental clinic.

 Understanding When Space Maintainers Are Necessary